rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

     * Does not apply to the current directory or `GIT_DIR`
     * Supports a list of directories.
 An empty entry in the list will mean that the following entries won't be checked for symlinks (for performance).
 * `safe.directory` config option (added for this CVE): A list of git repositories that are allowed to be opened, even if they are owned by someone else.
-    * Can only be set in system or global config, not repo or `-c` on the command-line.
+    * Can only be set in system or global config, not the repo config.
-        * command-line restriction might just be a consequence of how git is implemented, in regards to doing a search before parsing the command-line.
+        * Support for `-c` CLI settings was implemented later, in 2.38.0.
     * Interpolated:
         * `~` is home directory
             * `~user` for a specific user